-Our beliefs about reality come from our paradigm.
-It’s a filter that contains the judgments and values about everything, including ourselves.
-This filter is critical, not only on a personal level because our decisions affect the world.
-If we base them on bias and prejudice, we are a negative influence.
+Our beliefs about reality come from our paradigm, which is a filter that contains the judgments and values about everything, including ourselves.
+If we base our thinking on bias and prejudice, we are a negative influence.
 However, if our thinking is based on positive values, then we have a positive influence.

-Unfortunately, this filter can be influenced and programmed by several different sources.
+Unfortunately, this filter can be influenced and programmed by several sources.
 We get harmful programming from TV shows that masquerade as news, like “Fox News.”
-But, this is merely a reflection of religious programming that infiltrates our culture.
+This is merely a reflection of religious programming that infiltrates our culture.
 On top of this, we have the commercialization of our culture.
 Together they create the fabric of a “national folklore” that distorts the thinking of many people.
 (1)

 Our Core Beliefs Can Be Programmed

 So, the problem is the right and the wrong way to use a weapon.
 It is permissible to cause harm to another who is committing what the culture judges as the greater evil.
-The traditions of many cultures allow one person to kill another in self-defense.
-But, what if you could have prevented the attempt against your life without using deadly force?
+The traditions of many cultures allow one person to kill another in self defense.
+What if you could have prevented the attempt against your life without using deadly force?
 How do we decide?
 Who gets to decide?

 War brings up another ethical dilemma.
 A declaration of action is the way a country commits mass murder.
 Those who act on behalf of the government must set aside their moral standards.
 Some religions declare war.
 They do this to justify killing in the name of God.
 It’s how our core beliefs can become weapons of hate.

-The decision of what is right and wrong is a cultural standard.
+The decision of what is true and false is a cultural standard.
 Religion is a weapon that can distort these standards.
 The result is a biased and prejudiced society.

-“Religion, a mediaeval form of unreason, when combined with modern weaponry becomes a real threat to our freedoms.
+“Religion, a mid evil form of unreason, when combined with modern weaponry, becomes a real threat to our freedoms.
 This religious totalitarianism has caused a deadly mutation in the heart of Islam and we see the tragic consequences in Paris today.
-I stand with Charlie Hebdo, as we all must, to defend the art of satire, which has always been a force for liberty and against tyranny, dishonesty and stupidity.
+I stand with Charlie Hebdo, as we all must, to defend the art of satire, which has always been a force for liberty and against tyranny, dishonesty, and stupidity.
 ‘Respect for religion’ has become a code phrase meaning ‘fear of religion.’
 Religions, like all other ideas, deserve criticism, satire, and, yes, our fearless disrespect.” — Salman Rushdie

 “Religion is a powerful weapon that can be used because it persuades people to do things.
 And thus it can be used for good or ill.
 But it should not be a powerful weapon at all.” — Richard Dawkins